Understanding the Differences Between 2-Plate and 3-Plate Molds in Injection Molding

 • Durability: Robust construction handles the stress of molding large or straightforward parts.

-Limitations of 2-Plate Molds:
+Limitations of Two-Plate Molds:

 • Manual Runner Removal: Requires additional steps to separate parts from runners.